vidyasagarchamle/zavis_new/README.md

 A modern, high-conversion SaaS landing page for ZAVIS, an AI Voice Agent platform that automates customer calls for onboarding, support, and verification.

+## Deployment Status

+Last deployed: May 2, 2024
+Deployed with: Vercel

 ## 🚀 Features

 - Modern, minimal design with black & white theme